 Residents of more troubled islands to the south often look with envy upon the “Onions,” who have a much higher standard of living than Caribbean islanders do; they also pay no personal income tax and suffer from only a 7% unemployment rate.
 The literacy rate is high: An estimated 99% of females age 15 and older can read and write, as can 98% of Bermudian males.

-Today's 62,000 residents are mostly of African, British, and Portuguese descent.
-Bermuda's population density, one of the highest in the world, is about 3,210 per 2.5 sq. km (1 sq. mile).
-The population is about 61% black, 39% white.
-Many ethnic minority groups are represented, the largest and most established being the Portuguese; the majority of inhabitants, however, are islanders from the Caribbean or The Bahamas.
-Some Bermudians can even trace their ancestry back to the island's first settlers, and some to successful privateers and freed slaves.
+Today’s native residents are mostly of African, British, and Portuguese descent however one-third of Bermuda’s 65,000 permanent residents are foreign nationals who’ve been granted temporary work permits.
+Bermuda’s population density, one of the highest in the world, is about 3,210 per 2.5 sq. km (1 sq. mile).
+The population is about 54% black, 31% white.
+Many ethnic minority groups are represented, the largest and most established being the Portuguese; most inhabitants, however, are islanders from the Caribbean or The Bahamas.
+Some Bermudians can even trace their ancestry back to the island’s first settlers, and others to freed slaves.

-Britain's influence in Bermuda is obvious in the predominantly English accents, police who wear helmets like those of London bobbies, and cars that drive on the left.
+Britain’s influence in Bermuda is obvious in the predominantly English accents and spelling, police who wear helmets like those of London bobbies, and cars that drive on the left.
 Schools are run along the lines of the British system and provide a high standard of preparatory education.
-Children 5 to 16 years of age must attend school.
-The Bermuda College, which offers academic and technical studies, boasts a renowned hotel and catering program.
+Children 5 to 16 years of age must attend school and higher education is provided at The Bermuda College, a trade school that offers academic and technical studies.

 An Island of Religious Tolerance

-About a third of Bermuda's population adheres to the Church of England, which has been historically dominant in the colony.
+About a third of Bermuda’s population adheres to the Church of England, which has been historically dominant in the colony.
 Indeed, the division of Bermuda into nine parishes dates from 1618, when each parish was required by law to have its own Anglican church, to the exclusion of any other.
-That division still exists today, but more for administrative than religious purposes.
+That division still exists today, but more for administrative purposes than for religious ones.

 Also found in Bermuda are Seventh-day Adventists, Presbyterians, Baptists, Lutherans, and Mormons.
-Less prevalent are a handful of Jews, Muslims, Rastafarians, and Jehovah's Witnesses.
+There are also a handful of Jews, Muslims, Rastafarians, and Jehovah’s Witnesses.

-Bermuda today boasts more than 110 churches, an average of 5 per square mile.
+Bermuda today boasts more than 110 churches, an average of five per 2.5 sq. km (1 sq. mile).
 They range from the moss-encrusted parish churches established in the earliest days of the colony to modest structures with only a handful of members.

 Who’s Minding the Store?

 Bermuda has a 12-member cabinet headed by a premier.
 The elected legislature, referred to as the Legislative Council, consists of a 40-member House of Assembly and an 11-member Senate.
-Bermuda's oldest political party is the Progressive Labour Party, formed in 1963.
+Bermuda’s oldest political party is the Progressive Labour Party (PLP), formed in 1963.
 In 1964, the United Bermuda Party was established; it stayed in power until it was toppled by the Progressive Labour Party in 1998.
+In 2011, the One Bermuda Alliance (OBA) was formed by merging the members of the existing two non-Labour parties, the United Bermuda Party (UBP) and the Bermuda Democratic Alliance (BDA).
+Currently Bermuda operates a two-party system with the PLP and OBA being its main players.

 Bermuda’s legal system is founded on common law.
 Judicial responsibility falls to the Supreme Court, headed by a chief justice in a powdered wig and a robe.
 English law is the fundamental guide, and in court, English customs prevail.